It refers to an increase in muscle activity that can cause excessive abnormal movements, excessive regular movements, or both.

 Hyperkinesia, more specifically chorea, is the characteristic symptom of Huntington’s disease, formerly known as Huntington’s chorea.

-Hyperkinesis exhibited in the disease can vary from just the little finger to the whole body, resembling intentional movements that occur involuntarily.
+Hyperkinesis exhibited in the disease can vary from just the little finger to the whole body, resembling intentional involuntary movements.

 In children, stiffness and seizures are also symptoms.